-Our manufacturing efforts currently rely on several vendors for critical materials: FillFactory, a subsidiary of Cypress Semiconductor Corp., to manufacture and supply the complementary metal oxide semiconductor sensor in MelaFind®, on Carl Zeiss Jena GmbH ("Zeiss") for lens and lens objective assemblies, A/B Electronics, AAEON, AmeriCad, Applied Image, EpiGap, Lamothermic Precision, Canvys Electronics, Sandisk, SL Power Electronics and others to provide services or components of our devices.
+Our manufacturing efforts currently rely on several vendors for critical materials such as: ON Semiconductor; Carl Zeiss Jena GmbH ("Zeiss") for lens and lens objective assemblies, A/B Electronics, AAEON, AmeriCad, Canvys Electronics, Sandisk and others to provide services or components of our devices.
 We are working with ASKION in Germany, which specializes in precision optics for the provision of the hand-held imaging devices.
 In addition, we are utilizing Nexcore Technology Inc., an FDA good manufacturing practices ("GMP") compliant and certified ISO13485 and ISO9001 original equipment manufacturer of medical devices in New Jersey, to provide the assembled MelaFind® carts and tested MelaFind® systems.

 There can be no assurance that these third parties will meet their obligations.
 Each of these suppliers is a sole-source supplier.
-Our contract manufacturers also rely on sole-source suppliers to manufacture some of the components used in our products.
-Our manufacturers and suppliers may encounter problems during manufacturing due to a variety of reasons, including failure to procure their raw material on time, failure to follow specific protocols and procedures, failure to comply with applicable regulations, equipment malfunction and environmental factors, any of which could delay or impede their ability to meet our demand.
+Our contract manufactures also rely on sole-source suppliers to manufacture some of the components used in our products.
+Our manufactures and suppliers may encounter problems during manufacturing due to a variety of reasons, including failure to procure their raw material on time, failure to follow specific protocols and procedures, failure to comply with applicable regulations, equipment malfunction and environmental factors, any of which could delay or impede their ability to meet our demand.
 Our reliance on these outside manufacturers and suppliers also subjects us to other risks that could harm our business, including:

-- suppliers may make errors in manufacturing components that could negatively impact the effectiveness or safety of our products, or cause delays in shipment of our products; - we may not be able to obtain adequate supply in a timely manner or on commercially reasonable terms; - we may have difficulty locating and qualifying alternative suppliers for our sole-source suppliers; - switching components may require product redesign and submission to the FDA of a PMA supplement or possibly a separate PMA, either of which could significantly delay production; - our suppliers manufacture products for a range of customers, and fluctuations in demand for the products these suppliers manufacture for others may affect their ability to deliver components to us in a timely manner; and - our suppliers may encounter financial hardships unrelated to our demand for components, which could inhibit their ability to fulfill our orders and meet our requirements.
+- suppliers may make errors in manufacturing components that could negatively impact the effectiveness or safety of our products, or cause delays in shipment of our products; - we may not be able to obtain adequate supply in a timely manner or on commercially reasonable terms; - we may have difficulty locating and qualifying alternative suppliers for our sole-source suppliers; - switching components may require product redesign and submission to the FDA of a PMA supplement or possibly a separate PMA, either of which could significantly delay production; - our suppliers manufacture products for a range of customers, and fluctuations in demand for the products these suppliers manufacture for others may affect their ability to deliver components to us in a timely manner; and our suppliers may encounter financial hardships unrelated to our demand for components, which could inhibit their ability to fulfill our orders and meet our requirements.